End of Time (Beyoncé song): Composition and lyrical interpretation

-Lyrically, "End of Time" is a declaration of co-dependence; Knowles professes her everlasting love to her romantic interest.
+Lyrically, "End of Time" is a declaration of co-dependence; Beyoncé professes her everlasting love to her romantic interest.
 As stated by Spencer Kornhaber of The Atlantic, "At the start, she's stricken by her own emotional vulnerability; by the end, she's empowered by it."
-The song opens with "spitfire drums" while Knowles sings in an almost distorted fashion, with her vocals layered underneath until a "dramatic explosion".
-As her vocals continue to build up, Knowles airily chants: "Come take my hand / I won’t let you go / I’ll be your friend / I will love you so deeply / I will be the one to kiss you at night / I will love you till the end of time."
+The song opens with "spitfire drums" while Beyoncé sings in an almost distorted fashion, with her vocals layered underneath until a "dramatic explosion".
+As her vocals continue to build up, Beyoncé airily chants: "Come take my hand / I won’t let you go / I’ll be your friend / I will love you so deeply / I will be the one to kiss you at night / I will love you till the end of time."
 She continues her appeal as she sings to her love interest, "Take you away from here / There's nothing between us but space and time".
-On the bridge, Knowles belts her vocal lines over a shooting horn sequence; with her multiple-layered vocals, she commands, "Boy come to me", and towards the end, she repeatedly sings, "Say you’ll never let me go".
-Knowles "finds the strength in two" as she affirms to her romantic interest, "I just wanna be with you / I just wanna live for you / I'd never let you go!".
+On the bridge, Beyoncé belts her vocal lines over a shooting horn sequence; with her multiple-layered vocals, she commands, "Boy come to me", and towards the end, she repeatedly sings, "Say you’ll never let me go".
+Beyoncé "finds the strength in two" as she affirms to her romantic interest, "I just wanna be with you / I just wanna live for you / I'd never let you go!".